Good home found…………………….

 Gillie and Marc Schattner are a husband and wife artistic team and they are painters and sculptors with a particular bent towards works with a message, many featuring dogs, which are inspired by their golden retriever Moby.
 Fetch Boy’s full title is actually ‘Fetch Boy’ – he thought it was going to be totally out of character but there is a first time for everything’, and this title reflects the artists’ belief that it only takes a few small actions by each of us to help our environment.

-Fetch Boy is three metres tall and getting him here was a task in itself, taking four men to manoeuvre him off the Artwork Transport truck and into position, and he attracted much attention as soon as he arrived at MRAG.
+Fetch Boy is three metres tall and getting him here was a task in itself, taking four people to manoeuvre him off the Artwork Transport truck and into position, and he attracted much attention as soon as he arrived at MRAG.
 Within half an hour of him being placed in his grassy, well fenced ‘yard’ we had people come in, who had never been inside the gallery before, asking about our dog and if they could get a closer look.
 Within a day we had the Maitland Mercury down to take a photo for a front page feature, and within two days the Sydney Telegraph were in touch to take photos and write a story.
 Within a week a new route had been established by families visiting the gallery that incorporated a visit to Fetch Boy before coming through the front doors.

 We think he deserves the attention, so if you haven’t already done so, come and meet Fetch Boy.